Skip to main content

 2. Create a service user.

-All resources created with Terraform are charged according to the service payment model.
-Charging for a resource starts after the resource is created.
+All resources created with Terraform are billed according to the service payment model.
+Resource billing begins after resource creation.

-The cost of resources created using Terraform does not differ from the cost of resources created using the dashboard.
+The cost of resources created with Terraform is the same as the cost of resources created via the control panel.

 1. Install Terraform

 2. Install Terraform.
-For Linux and macOS, use the Install Terraform instructions in the HashiCorp documentation.
+For Linux and macOS, follow the Install Terraform instructions in the HashiCorp documentation.

 2. Create a service user